-Are you aspiring to be a communicator or you want to study mass communication?
-But you don’t know about mass communication graduates salary.
+Are you aspiring to be a communicator or do you want to study mass communication?
+But you don’t know about mass communication graduates’ salaries.
 Calm down as their pay is still attractive.

 Communication is a very crucial part of human life, and for proper communication to take place, there is a need for professionals in that field, and these professionals are mass communication graduates.
 Having a broad knowledge about the work as well as the pay of these people is very important.

-Media houses, corporate organisations, businesses, Bodies, government and the nation as a whole need these professionals.
-Journalist, PR officers, broadcasters, among other professionals built out of mass communication functions across different realm of life.
+Media houses, corporate organizations, businesses, Bodies, government, and the nation as a whole need these professionals.
+Journalists, PR officers, and broadcasters, among other professionals built out of mass communication functions across different realms of life.

 If you need detailed information about the salary of mass communication graduates in Nigeria, this post is sitting pretty for you to explore.

-The salary of mass communication graduates varies across organisations.
+The salary of mass communication graduates varies across organizations.
 What they get working with the government differs from their pay working with private firms.
-Also, what a broadcaster earn is different from what a journalist earns, there is variation.
+Also, what a broadcaster earns is different from what a journalist earns, there is variation.

 Current Mass Communication Graduates Salary in Nigeria

-If we want to take an in-depth look at the salary of mass communication graduates in Nigeria, we cannot generalise.
+If we want to take an in-depth look at the salary of mass communication graduates in Nigeria, we cannot generalize.
 This cannot take place as there is variation.
-We need to take a look based on the sectors and how the function.
+We need to take a look based on the sectors and how they function.

 However, the pay of these professionals on a general level is within ₦60,000 and #500,000, excluding bonuses and allowances.
 Let’s take a look at the salary based on the sectors they work in.